Robinyo/restful-api-design-guidelines/readme.md

 Many HTTP headers are defined in [RFC 7231](https://tools.ietf.org/html/rfc7231), however a complete list of approved headers can be found in the [IANA Header Registry](http://www.iana.org/assignments/message-headers/message-headers.xhtml).

-Below is a table of request headers that should be used by ATO RESTful API services.
+Below is a table of request headers that should be used by RESTful API services.
 Using these headers is not mandated, but if used they must be used consistently.

 | Header          | Type          | Description                                                                 |